opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (4) If the Judge of first instance does not determine the issue of whether the appeal should be heard before a 2 or 3 Judge Court of Appeal, or if the appellant should dispute the determination of the Judge of first instance, the matter will be referred to a Judge sitting in the Court of Appeal, whose determination is final.
 An appellant who wishes to dispute the determination of the Judge of first instance must, within 7 days after the service of the notice referred to in Order 57, Rule 5(2), inform the Legal Registry by filing a Request

-## 85A.
-Whether an appeal to the Court of Appeal is to be heard by 5 or any greater uneven number of Judges

 Pursuant to section 50(1) of the Supreme Court of Judicature Act (Cap.
 322) and notwithstanding any determination that may be made under paragraph 85(2) or (4) of these Practice Directions, the Court of Appeal may determine, as and when appropriate, whether to convene a panel of 5 or any greater uneven number of Judges.
 Such determination of the Court of Appeal will be final.

-## 85B.
-Leave of the Court of Appeal or the Appellate Division to receive further aﬃdavits in relation to an application to strike out a notice of appeal

 (1) Under Order 57, Rule 16, a respondent may make an application to strike out a notice of appeal within the time frame provided in the Rule.
 The leave of the Court of Appeal to receive any further affidavit pursuant to Order 57, Rule 16(13), may be sought by way of correspondence to the Court of Appeal, or an appointment before a Judge sitting in the Court of Appeal in a case management conference.

 (2) Under Order 56A, Rule 17, a respondent may make an application to strike out a notice of appeal within the time frame provided in the Rule.
 The leave of the Appellate Division to receive any further aﬃdavit pursuant to Order 56A, Rule 17(16), may be sought by way of correspondence to the Appellate Division, or an appointment before a Judge sitting in the Appellate Division in a case management conference.

-## 86. Quantum of security to be provided under Order 57, Rule 3(3) of the Rules of Court as in force immediately before 2 January 2021

 (1)  Pursuant to rule 14 of the Rules of Court (Amendment No. 5) Rules 2020, Order 57, Rule 3(3) of the Rules of Court as in force immediately before 2 January 2021 and sub-paragraph (2) continue to apply:
 <ul type="*">